ImmutableVariable/learnityourself/docs/python/05-oop/02-classes-objects.md

 ## Creating a Class in Python

-Let's start by creating a simple class:
+A class is defined using the `class` keyword followed by the class name and a colon:

 ```python
 class Dog: